JamieTremaine/SOFT166/README.md

 A correct answer will cause the box on the page and the light in the room to flash the same colour, an incorrect answer will cause all lights to flash red.
 Getting an incorrect answer will not fail the level or stop the game, the user can continue guessing after getting an incorrect answer.

-Colour settings can be changed at any point during the game even whilst lights are being turnt on or off, however changes will not effect a light that is already turned on until it has been turned off
+Colour settings can be changed at any point during the game even whilst lights are being turnt on or off, however changes will not effect a light that is already turned on until it has been turned off.

 ### Features
 * Colour blind settings